jurisgalang/named-parameters/README.md

 You can also declare default values for `:required` and `:oneof` parameters, but really, that's just silly.

-With `has_named_parameters` you can mix-and-match parameter requirements:
+With `has_named_parameters`, you can mix-and-match parameter requirements:

     has_named_parameters :send_mail,
       :required => [ :to, :subject, ],